liferay/liferay-docs/discover/deployment/articles/04-managing-liferay-with-liferay-connected-services/05-using-lcs.markdown

 environment by clicking the *Add Server* tab.
 It's important to note that this doesn't directly add a server in the environment.
 Instead, you're presented with a screen that lets you download the LCS client for the new server's version and edition.
-Once you download the client, you're presented with instructions for registering the server with LCS.
+Once you download the client, you're given instructions for registering the server with LCS.

 ![Figure 4.15: The LCS environment view shows an overview of an LCS environment.](../../images/lcs-environment-view.png)